aws-samples/serverless-video/README.md

 ##  Success Metrics

-ServerlessVideo's success is measured through various key performance indicators (KPIs) that highlight its impact and effectiveness.
+serverlessVideo's success is measured through various key performance indicators (KPIs) that highlight its impact and effectiveness.

 ### 4.1 Success Metrics